Stedoss/ossapi/README.md

 ossapi is a python wrapper for the osu! api. ossapi supports both [api v2](https://osu.ppy.sh/docs/index.html) and [api v1](https://github.com/ppy/osu-api/wiki) and has every endpoint in both versions implemented.

+If you need support or would like to contribute, feel free to ask in the `#ossapi` channel of the [circleguard discord](https://discord.gg/e84qxkQ).

 * [Installation](#installation)
 * [Quickstart](#quickstart)
 * [Endpoints](#endpoints)